henningte/redoxpeat/README.md

 When the Docker image runs in a container, go to `localhost:8787` in your Browser.
-You will find an RStudio interface where you can log in with username `rstudio` and password `rstudio`.
+You will find an RStudio interface where you can log in with username `rstudio` and password `redoxpeat`.
 Here you can find the Rmarkdown scripts (`redoxpeat/analysis/paper/001-paper-main.rmd` and `analysis/paper/007-latex.Rmd`) as described above.